devops329/devops/instruction/jest/jest.md

 });
 ```

 This might seem like we are just creating and calling a normal JavaScript function, but the magic happens in the tracking of all the calls to the mocked function.
 By referencing the `calls` and `results` properties you can see what happened with each invocation of the function.
-The `calls` property provides an array with an entry representing an array for all the parameters for every call.
-In this example, there was two calls and so there are two array values in the call property.
+The `calls` property provides an array with each entry representing an array containing all the parameters for that call.
+In this example, there were two calls and so there are two array values in the calls property.
 Likewise the `results` property contains an array for each call's return value.
 This tracking enables you to assert that your code is flowing as expected.

 #### Expect mocking helper methods

 Jest provides several helper methods that make it easier to work with the calls and results.
-This includes the `toHaveBeenCalledWith` function that checks if a call has ever been made with the given parameters, and the `toHaveBeenLastCalledWith` that assert parameters for the last call.
+This includes the `toHaveBeenCalledWith` function that checks if a call has ever been made with the given parameters, and the `toHaveBeenLastCalledWith` function that asserts parameters for the last call.

 ```js
 test('mocking function matchers', () => {